Tools To “Make Ideas Happen”

 Each removable sticky-back action step can be peeled from the card and placed on magazine covers, drafts of projects, or in traditional notebooks.
 Action Stickers help bring your action steps to the surface, ultimately catching your attention.

 If you don’t have a process – make or get one.
-The time you’ll invest in learning a system far out-weighs the cost of forgotten ideas, as well as the time and frustration spent trying to recall stuff left to memory alone.
+The time you’ll invest in learning a system far outweighs the cost of forgotten ideas, as well as the time and frustration spent trying to recall stuff left to memory alone.
 If you do have a process, and it works well for you, keep it.
 No need to cut into your productivity by fiddling with what’s working for you.